Key Takeaways

 Encouraging user-generated content can also enhance awareness, organically sparking additional social media activity by your followers.
 A strong brand awareness means customers are more likely to think of your brand when they are ready to make a purchase.

 Influencer alignment is crucial for ensuring a brand's message is delivered authentically and resonates with the right audience.
-Marketing teams need to check that the content created by an influencer left a good impression.
+Marketing teams need to check that an influencer's content leaves a good impression.

-As Neal Schaffer puts it, “Perhaps the biggest advantage of using influencers is that you have the opportunity to choose people who are part of your target market, or who appeal to your target market.”
+As social marketing guru Neal Schaffer puts it, “Perhaps the biggest advantage of using influencers is that you have the opportunity to choose people who are part of your target market, or who appeal to your target market.”

 Virality rate measures how often your content is shared relative to its impressions.
 This metric indicates the content’s potential to spread organically and reach new audiences.